nanihm/Xanado/README.md

 - `DISC_Catalan` - 582236 Catalan words.

 See [DEVELOPING](DEVELOPING.md) for help on creating your own dictionary.

+To help in dictionary development there is a simple user interface that lets you explore anagrams and hangmen arrangements of letters in the various dictionaries.
+You can find it [here](https://cdot.github.io/Xanado/dist/solver.html).

 ## Whitelists
 Regenerating a dictionary can be time consuming, so dictionaries can